Online Doctor of Education (Ed.D.) in Leadership and Learning in Organizations

 We accept TOEFL scores that are paper-based (550+), computer-based (213+) and internet-based (80+).
 IELTS scores should be a 7.0 composite with no band lower than a 6.5.
 An official score report sent directly from the testing agency is required.
 Our institution code for the TOEFL is 1871; there is no department code.
 There is no institution code for the IELTS.

-NOTE: International students with degrees from non-U.S. institutions who are admitted and enroll at Vanderbilt University’s Peabody College are required to have their transcripts evaluated by an approved credentials evaluation agency and to have an official report sent by the agency to the Graduate Admissions Office.
+Those who earned degrees from non-U.S. institutions who are admitted and enroll at Vanderbilt University’s Peabody College are required to have their transcripts evaluated by an approved credentials evaluation agency and to have an official report sent by the agency to the Graduate Admissions Office.
 The World Education Services (WES) is the preferred agency used by Peabody College.
 A WES evaluation is not required for the application.